Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

 is more smart in multiple-service management than the existing driver's presence sensing only system.
 The system has been implemented and ported it into Linux OS for real-world validation in different parking lots and garages in Maryland, which indicates 92.5% accuracy with less than 1s error

 ## mmWave Systems
-<b> 4. mmWave and 5G Massive MIMO for Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/5MassiveMIMOLocalization)
-  * To tackle the unavoidable multipath distortions in our daily life, we developed and implemented a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4).
-Mainly, we treat all the LoS and NLoS signal componetns as a whole by exploring the statistical property of the electromagnetic (EM) waves and thus improve the scalability in different environments.

-<b> 5. mmWave-Based Vital Signs Monitoring </b> [see more](https://xiaolu1263.github.io/publications/4mmWave-Based-Vital-Sign)
+<b> 4. mmWave-Based Vital Signs Monitoring </b> [see more](https://xiaolu1263.github.io/publications/4mmWave-Based-Vital-Sign)
   * To extract the weak Vital Sign signals, we designed and developedof a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability for multiple objects.
 The research has been implemented by using off-the-shelf mmWave Radar and part of the system has been invited to demo for [Qualcomm](https://www.qualcomm.com/).
 It is being commercialized by Origin Wireless AI Inc. for Non-contact Vital Sign Monitoring.

+<b> 5.
+5G Massive MIMO for Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/5MassiveMIMOLocalization)
+  * To tackle the unavoidable multipath distortions in our daily life, we developed and implemented a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4).
+Mainly, we treat all the LoS and NLoS signal componetns as a whole by exploring the statistical property of the electromagnetic (EM) waves and thus improve the scalability in different environments.

 ## Time Reversal (TR) for Tracking and Localization
 <b> 6.
 Time Reversal Based Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/6TRLocalization)